ol3k/azweb_decrypt/README.md

 <b>Update 10.09.18</b><br>
 Bookmarklet and extension working again.
+Make sure to use version >=0.3
 - Click on image to go to decrypted version of article if using direct links to paywall.

 <s>